English Language Proficiency Requirements

 I’m a US citizen or permanent resident.
 Do I need to take an English proficiency test?

-If you have lived in the United States for less than 8 years, you may be required to submit the results of an English proficiency test.
+If you have been studying in the United States for less than 4 years, you may be required to submit the results of an English proficiency test.
 An English proficiency test may be waived if you meet the English proficiency requirements in alternate ways.
 Review “Alternate ways to meet English Proficiency Requirements > Exemption by Country.”

 How do I know whether or not I have completed more than 26 transferable semester credits and the course equivalent to the U of M first-year writing course at a U.S. institution?